5hwb/english-traditional-to-phonetic-spelling/README.md

 ## TODO

 * Fix pronunciation of some words
-* Change pronunciation of words from American to Australian
+* Idea: create a 'personalised dict' that only contains the words of the input string to be translated.
+This could reduce the chance of uncommon words reducing the quality of translation